-Sometimes it may be stressful when your baby is hungry and you’re the only one that can console them because you’re the only one who has what they want, but the bond formed from breastfeeding can offer emotional benefits to both baby and mom.
+It may be stressful when your baby is hungry and you’re the only one who can console them because you’re the only one who has what they want, but the bond formed during breastfeeding can offer emotional benefits to both baby and mom.
 This bond also is beneficial to mom—there is something about being needed by that little human that makes mom feel special, loved, and important.

-Baby crying at 2am?
+Preparing and washing bottles takes time.
+Baby crying at 2 am?
 It takes only a few seconds to wake up, take baby out of the crib, and lift up your shirt.
-Baby will usually fall back asleep after five to ten minutes of nursing, and typically don’t even fully awaken during this time.
-Taking the time to prepare a bottle allows too much time for the situation to escalate, and to risk a long night of crying and convincing baby to go back to sleep.
+Baby will usually fall back asleep after five to ten minutes of nursing and typically won’t even fully wake.
+Taking the time to prepare a bottle allows too much time for the situation to escalate and increases the risk of a long night of crying and convincing baby to go back to sleep.

+Pumping may get old, but it can be considered “me time” you’re guaranteed to have uninterrupted.
 If you are a working mom and breastfeeding after one year, you’re more than likely hauling a breast pump to work with you every day.
-Many moms loathe pumping, but some really look forward to having a “time-out” for a few minutes where they can take a break, uninterrupted.
-This is sometimes the only time throughout the entire day that a working mom can sit down without worrying about a phone call, e-mail, older child, etc. asking for something.
+Many moms loathe pumping, but some really look forward to having a time-out for a few uninterrupted minutes.
+This is sometimes the only time throughout the entire day that a working mom can sit down without worrying about a phone call, email, older child, etc. asking for something.
 You can use this time to relax.

-Although not the case for all nursing women, many lose weight while breastfeeding.
+Weight loss related to breastfeeding is shown to be more sustainable if weaning is delayed.
+Many women lose weight while breastfeeding.
 Most of the pounds come off during the first few months post-partum, but studies show that the weight is more likely to stay off the longer you continue nursing.